Select Page

 Percent increase in online sales over two years

-The wealth of content created by our unit stakeholders served as the inspiration for our strategy journey.
+The wealth of content created by our unit stakeholders inspired our strategy journey.
 We interviewed staff to understand their areas of expertise, passion for subject material, and aspirations for their audiences.
-Next, we analyzed LinkedIn, YouTube, blog, web, and social traffic histories to understand target audiences for all unit accounts.
-Beyond traffic, we took a deep dive into content consumed to create personas for three of our primary target audiences: college-age and young professionals seeking instant knowledge (the StackOverflow crowd); mid-career professionals facing new management and leadership challenges (the online professional development crowd); and domain educators, both competitors, and collaborators (the secret shopper crowd.)
+We surveyed and interviewed past customers to uncover motivations, JTBD, and emotional considerations.
+We combined qualitative results with quantitative reviews of LinkedIn, YouTube, blog, web, and social traffic histories to best understand the target audiences for all unit products.
+Beyond traffic, we took a deep dive into content consumed to create personas for three of our primary target audiences: college-age and young professionals seeking instant knowledge (the StackOverflow crowd), mid-career professionals facing new management and leadership challenges (the Mini-MBA crowd), and domain educators, both competitors and collaborators (the Secret Shopper crowd.)

 With staff needs as a guide, we created a brand style guide and workshops for unit contributors on writing for the public and speaking to the media.
 With target audience consumption habits as a guide, we consolidated multi-media channels.
 We moved the unit blog from a stand-alone site to Medium, tightly branding it with all other channels (YT, LI, podcast).
 Through email and social, we sounded a regular drumbeat, giving individual unit leaders ownership of the voice of their channel.
 We communicated in the first person, not the third.
 We became an ad hoc production company driving multimedia content to social, video, and podcasts.
 We created a graphic-led press kit, unified contact email, and regularly issued press releases and briefs to tease out news media.